vmware/terraform-provider-nsxt/README.md

 # Support

 The NSX Terraform provider is community supported.
-For bugs and feature requests please open a Github Issue and label it approprately.
+For bugs and feature requests please open a Github Issue and label it appropriately.
 As this is a community supported solution there is no SLA for resolutions.

 # License